 - Irregular heartbeat

-Although the exact cause of high blood pressure is still a mystery to most physicians, it is assumed that some of the following factors and conditions may play a role in causing it.
-These include;
+The exact cause of high blood pressure is still a mystery to most physicians.
+The assumption is that some of the following factors and conditions may play a role:

 - Eating too much salt in your diet

 - Alcohol consumption

 - Sleep apnea

 Traditional Treatments for High Blood Pressure